Search Our Plants

 This woody perennial is largely considered as a houseplant in colder climates, noted for its striking foliage; glossy, leathery, ovate or lanceolate leaves in a bright range of colors, yellow, pink, orange, red, bronze, green, and purple

 Variegated Croton features dainty racemes of white star-shaped flowers from late winter to early spring.
-Its attractive glossy oval leaves emerge green in spring, turning plum purple in color with showy red variegation and tinges of yellow the rest of the year.
-The fruit is not ornamentally significant.
+Its attractive glossy pointy leaves emerge green, turning plum purple in color with showy red variegation and tinges of yellow throughout the year.

 Planting & Growing